Gluten-Free Foods Not Just for Those With Celiac Disease

-Consumer interest in gluten-free offerings continues to rise, and according to recent research from Mintel, it’s not just those who suffer from a gluten allergy who stock their pantries with these wheat-free products.
+CHICAGO -- Consumer interest in gluten-free offerings continues to rise and according to new research from Mintel, it’s not just those who suffer from a gluten allergy who are stocking their pantries with these wheat-free products.

-In fact, 65 percent of consumers who eat or used to eat gluten-free foods do so because they believe them to be healthier, and 27 percent eat them because they think such foods help with weight loss efforts.
+In fact, 65 percent of consumers who eat or used to eat gluten-free foods do so because they believe these products are healthier, and 27 percent eat them because they think such foods help with weight loss efforts.

-Amanda Topper, food analyst at Mintel, finds it “interesting to see that consumers think gluten-free foods are healthier and can help them lose weight because there’s been no research affirming these beliefs.”
+Amanda Topper, food analyst at Mintel, said it's interesting that consumers think gluten-free foods are healthier and can help them lose weight because there’s been no research affirming these beliefs.

-“The view that these foods and beverages are healthier than their gluten-containing counterparts is a major driver for the market, as interest expands across both gluten-sensitive and health-conscious consumers,” Topper added.
+“The view that these foods and beverages are healthier than their gluten-containing counterparts is a major driver for the market, as interest expands across both gluten-sensitive and health-conscious consumers,” Topper explained.

-Sales in the gluten-free food and beverage market are estimated to reach $10.5 billion in 2013, and from 2011-13, the market experienced 44 percent growth.
+Sales in the gluten-free food and beverage market are estimated to reach $10.5 billion in 2013, and from 2011 to 2013, the market experienced 44-percent growth, according to the researcher.